rossunger/Obsidian-Vault/Projects/Islands Of Resistance/Scenes/Silverman Twins Intro.md

 glimpse of the surprise presents he had been overhearing about, and to this day he is haunted by the excruciating pain of the electric shock that struck his central nervous system.
-At birth, his father had implanted the twins with behaviour control circuitry which allowed him to control their every move, which is why they were sitting in the lawyer\'s office with a difficult choice to make.
+At birth, his father had implanted the twins with behaviour [[control circuitry]] which allowed him to control their every move, which is why they were sitting in the lawyers office with a difficult choice to make.

-Now that Oster Silverman was gone, they were given a one time opportunity to remove the circuitry, and forge a life of their own, but only if they were prepared to give up their share of the Silverman fortune.
+Now that [[Oster Silverman]] was gone, they were given a one time opportunity to remove the circuitry, and forge a life of their own, but only if they were prepared to give up their share of the Silverman fortune.
 They had 5 minute to decide.